 - I. Goals of Chapter 2 - A. National income accounts; relationships between key macroeconomic variables (Sec.
 2.1) - B. Gross domestic product-the main measure of output (Sec.
 2.2) - C. Saving and wealth-private and government (Sec.
 2.3) - D. Real GDP, Price indexes, and inflation-macroeconomic variables not in the national income accounts (Sec.
 2.4) - E. Interest rates real versus nominal interest rates (Sec.
 2.5) - II.
-Notes to Eighth Edition Users - A. Figures, tables and their corresponding text have been updated.
+Notes to Seventh Edition Users - A. A Closer Look articles have been re-arranged. - B. Figures, Tables and their corresponding text have been updated. - C. There are four analytical problems. - D. A small insert was added to highlight the role of expectations about the future.